 The experience of Costa Rica and other small countries can be reflected in much larger contexts, in China and India, for example, or within the European Union.
 The energy strategy has to be inclusive and integrated.
 Encouraging the electrification of transport without extending the electricity supply makes no sense but extending the electricity supply from non-renewables flies in the face of the sustainable-development strategy.
 The one must be synchronised with the other.
 In this sense, decarbonisation and the adoption of renewable, non-polluting sources of energy are classic examples of the interconnectivity of all the SDGs.
-Provision of electricity enhances development prospects, lifts people out of poverty, improves health prospects, creates employment, raises gender equality and improves educational outcomes.
+Provision of electricity enhances development, raises gender equality and improves educational outcomes.